-demographic, MSNBC has recruited social-leaning news start-up Vocativ to produce some edgier, more provocative fare.
+younger demographic, MSNBC has recruited social-leaning news start-up Vocativ to produce some edgier, more provocative fare.
 The Vocativ-produced stories will cover a range of topics from around the

-rifle giveaways on Facebook, which led to a change in policy at the social network; some of the first reporting on the evidence of chemical weapons attacks in Syria; and a series of
+on assault rifle giveaways on Facebook, which led to a change in policy at the social network; some of the first reporting on the evidence of chemical weapons attacks in Syria; and a series of

 The News Group also recently announced strategic collaborations with Revere Digital and its new Re/Code property, and NowThis News.